Real Estate IRA Funds Accounting Tips

 Know How Expenses Flow In and Out of the IRA

 All income expenses must flow directly in and out of your IRA.
 Midland IRA, as the administrator of your account, receives and deposits income to your IRA and pays the expenses from your IRA.
 Improper handling of IRA expenses and income can lead to problems for the IRA holder and can lead to the IRA losing its tax-advantaged status.
-There are some clients who purchase real estate who fail to take the necessary steps to properly pay bills and arrange to have their IRA receive rent.
-Some clients also believe that it is okay for their IRA to purchase the property and for them to personally pay bills and receive all of the rent checks.
-These are examples of prohibited transactions.
+You cannot personally deposit the rent or pay the expense.
+Your IRA administrator or management company must control all the funds.

 An IRA owner cannot receive a personal benefit from their IRA.
 This includes taking income directly from IRA assets, such as real estate.
 These actions could result in a punishment of a forced distribution from your IRA.